jonathanNieto/stefanini-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## GitHub Pages

+To see final result you can [navigate](https://jonathannieto.github.io/stefanini-app/) to `https://jonathannieto.github.io/stefanini-app/`.
+Mock API managed by [JSON Server](https://github.com/typicode/json-server) is running on `https://mock-api-angular.herokuapp.com/`.